coinmetrics/api-client-python/docs/docs/index.md

 ```
 in this case you would get all the information for btc only

+You can use this client to connect to our API v4 and get catalog or timeseries data from python environment.
+It natively supports paging over the data so you can use it to iterate over timeseries entries seamlessly.

+The client can be used to query both pro and community data.

 ## Getting timeseries data

 For getting timeseries data you want to use methods of the client class that start with `get_`.